 -

-Default route - The Socket advertises a default route (0/0) to BGP neighbors.
+Default route - The site advertises a default route (0/0) to BGP neighbors.
 The neighbors can send all traffic to this default route, even if it is not in the routing table.
 Select this option for deployments that use the Cato Socket as the Internet Gateway for that router.

 -

-All routes - The Socket advertises the internal routing table for the entire account to the BGP neighbor.
+All routes - The site advertises the internal routing table for the entire account to the BGP neighbor.
 These routes include static and floating ranges, in addition to routes that are learned from other peers in this site and across your network.
 This option is often enabled to send the WAN traffic to the BGP neighbor.

 Note: The entire range of SDP users is advertised to the BGP peer as a single route.